Jersey Shore

 Karen Walzer

 A long-time gardener and nature enthusiast, Karen enjoys the native plant and animal wildlife in her home state of New Jersey and especially in her own yard.
-She works as the Public Outreach Coordinator for the Barnegat Bay Partnership, a National Estuary Program working to protect and restore clean water and healthy wildlife habitat in the Barnegat Bay watershed.
-Karen helped to create and now manages the content for Jersey-Friendly Yards, a website with resources and tools that New Jersey property owners can use to landscape for a healthy environment.
+While working as the Public Outreach Coordinator for the Barnegat Bay Partnership, she developed and managed content for Jersey-Friendly Yards, a website that provides resources and tools to guide New Jersey property owners in landscaping for a healthy environment.
 She is also an Ocean County Master Gardener and member of a trail preservation group in Jackson, NJ.
 Karen is a founding member of the Jersey Shore Chapter.

 Jersey Shore Chapter Events